crn1/planeta-documentation/customization.md

 ## Header

-Although minimalistic, header is also very customizable in this theme.
+Although minimalistic, the header is also very customizable in this theme.

 ![Screenshot of Header Options](/images/screenshot-header.png)

 Header options are:

-- **Appearance**: Here you can edit header padding, navbar toggle style, and enable or disable sensitive colors, which, if enabled, invertes all header content's colors depending on a background color
+- **Appearance**: Here you can edit header padding, navbar toggle style, and enable or disable sensitive colors, which, if enabled, inverts all header content's colors depending on a background color
-- **Menu Buttons**: Here you can apply the sharp edges to menu button and set the animation which will be toggled on a button click
+- **Menu Buttons**: Here you can apply the sharp edges to the menu button and set the animation which will be toggled on a button click
 - **Logo**: Change the header logo here
 - **Menu Background**: Change the menu background color and image here
 - **Social Media**: Here you can edit the social media buttons which will be